sys-bio/tellurium/docs/installation.rst

     $ pip install tellurium

-For novice users we recommend the Windows Installer.
-This provdes everything you need and installation is like any other Windows application. `here <https://github.com/sys-bio/tellurium#front-end-1-tellurium-notebook>`_
+For novice users we recommend the `Windows Installer <https://github.com/sys-bio/tellurium#front-end-1-tellurium-notebook>`_.
+This provdes everything you need and installation is like any other Windows application.

-User who are more familiar with MATLAB may prefer the Spyder interface `Spyder project <https://www.spyder-ide.org/>`_ that comes with the Windows installer and is available on other platforms via Anaconda.
+User who are more familiar with MATLAB may prefer the Spyder interface `Spyder project <https://www.spyder-ide.org/>`_ that comes with the Windows installer and is available on other platforms via `Anaconda <https://www.anaconda.com/>`_.

-The image below shows Telluirum running on the Spyder Python interface.
+The image below shows Tellurium running on the Spyder Python interface.

 Using **Tellurium with the Spyder IDE**